 Once you clean your roots, you just need to prune the yellow and brown leaves.
 After pruning the damaged leaves, you need to repot your Calathea orbifolia in the new pot.

 It is not very hard to take good care of your plant if you are a plant person.
 But if you are someone new, then you can face these issues.
-You need to make sure that the environment is optimum for your Calathea orbifolia, and you are aware of its needs.
+You need to make sure that the environment is optimum for your Calathea orbifolia, and that you are aware of its needs.
 But in any case, your plant leaves start turning yellow; take it out of the pot, check the root rot and take care of it.